roguehistory/Hist_Digh3814/content/en/week/1/instructions.md

 ### Log Your Work

 You can log the link to your private repository on [this form](https://forms.gle/9BMvFeFda9qq36fAA). **Make sure to 'invite user shawngraham'** to your repository so that I may view it.
 (See the [Github instructions](/week/1/github) for a reminder.)

+### PS

+If you missed it in the syllabus, this [spreadsheet](https://docs.google.com/spreadsheets/d/1xvC65vLjJbByRnjxrwYlCZnsmfFNOpJMkJ5kp9a_WTs/edit?usp=sharing) can be used to keep track of what's due when.